ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

+### Software Review

+* [CRediTas is Now Part of rOpenSci](/blog/2023/05/19/ropensci-news-digest-may-2023) by Josep Pueyo-Ros.
+CRediTas is an R package for generating CrediT author statements for scientific publications.

+### Other topics

 * [rOpenSci Champions Program Teams: Meet Bilikisu Wunmi Olatunji and Christina Maimone](/blog/2023/05/19/ropensci-news-digest-may-2023) by Bilikisu Wunmi Olatunji, and Christina Maimone.

 * [rOpenSci Champions Program Teams: Meet Carolina Pradier and Athanasia Monika Mowinckel](/blog/2023/05/19/ropensci-news-digest-may-2023) by Carolina Pradier, and Athanasia Monika Mowinckel.